zardus/kuboid/README.md

 ## Setup

+To run the kuboid scripts, you will first need to install kubectl; follow the [official documentation](https://kubernetes.io/docs/tasks/tools/install-kubectl/) for details on how to do this.

-It's easier to use kuboid if these scripts reside in your path:
+You can then add the path to kuboid scripts to your `$PATH` environment variable:

 ```
 export PATH=/path/to/kuboid/scripts:$PATH
 ```

-Alternatively, you can run `setup.sh`, which will put that in your bashrc.
+Alternatively, you can run `setup.sh`, which will put that in your `.bashrc` file to automatically run when you launch a new shell.

 ## Cluster Administration